All Episodes

 You don't think she lied when she said she only used one device and not multiple devices?

-You don't think she lied about Benghazi when she told her daughter, the Libyan president, Egyptian Prime Minister one thing, and us simultaneously something else.
+You don't think she lied about Benghazi when she told her daughter, the Libyan president, Egyptian prime minister, one thing and us simultaneously something else?

 You don't think she lies?

-Look, I think that Hillary Clinton has had more investigations into her that have found nothing than anyone else, probably on the planet.
+Look, I think that Hillary Clinton has had more investigations into her that have found nothing than anyone else probably on the planet.

 I didn't ask you that.

-You know, D.C.
-This is the amazing thing.
+D.C., you know, D.C., this is the amazing thing.

-How much often, D.C., do you hear me say Republicans are weak and timid and feckless and visionless?
+How often, D.C., do you hear me say Republicans are weak and timid and feckless and visionless?

 They can't recognize that their people have failed.